Frequently Asked Questions

 What are my payment options?

 a.
-Online payments in QuikPAY, echeck , Master Card and Discover
+Online payments in QuikPAY, echeck , Master Card, Discover and VISA

 b.
 Monthly payment plan (enrollment in QuikPAY)